goalsgame/ueimporter/ueimporter.md

 to be practically possible?
 It would be understandable, upgrading `4.27.2` to `5.0.0-early-access-1` modifies over 50k files.

-One downside is that moved files will be imported as a delete followed by an add.
+As a result, moved files will be imported as a delete followed by an add.
 If you have made changes to the file in the old location on your `main`-branch , Plastic will not help you merge these changes into the file in its new location.
 Instead, it will ask you how to resolve your changes to the old, deleted file.